cmss13-devs/cmss13/.github/guides/STANDARDS.md

 if(infected_human.stat == DEAD)
 	infection_rate = FAST_INFECTION_RATE

-// infection rate should be reduced mobs that are alive if(infected_human.stat != DEAD)
+// infection rate should be reduced for mobs that are alive if(infected_human.stat != DEAD)
 	infection_rate = SLOW_INFECTION_RATE
 ```